Skip to main content

 ConstraintReason

-No forced deadlinePlayers migrate on their own schedule
+No forced deadlinePlayers migrate on their own schedule — nobody loses anything by waiting

 No data lossAll attributes, rarity, and provenance must transfer